andytudhope/thebluebook/source/canto-xii/long-enough.md

-And somehow you saw with my eyes a filamental fabric behind the stars, even here, where poetry falls apart, too crude to capture what is shared before words, in places where it makes perfect
+And somehow you saw with my eyes a filamental fabric behind the stars, even here, where poetry falls to pieces, too crude to capture what is shared before words, in places where it makes perfect